 Carl Sohn has a background in agricultural business and a commitment to helping others that will be vital in helping Second Harvest advance its work to feed hungry people.

-As manager of the Business Management Center for Northwest Farm Credit Services, Sohn brings a wealth of expertise and business connections to his role on Second Harvest’s governing board.
+As vice president of the Business Management Center for Northwest Farm Credit Services, Sohn brings a wealth of expertise and business connections to his role on Second Harvest’s governing board.
 Sohn hopes to use his professional experience, knowledge base and agriculture connections to enhance Second Harvest’s ability to secure and deliver more food to hungry families and seniors throughout the region.

 Sohn grew up in a family business that had timber, ranching and other diversified interests with operations based in Roseburg, Ore.
 He learned valuable lessons through working with clients, shareholders, employees and other board members that will help him in his leadership work for Second Harvest.